reaandrew/blog/content/posts/creating-a-simple-stress-test-tool-in-go-part-1.md

 draft: false
 ---

-**This is part of a mini series of blog posts building a simple stress tool in Go.
-[The contents of the series can be found here](/posts/creating-a-simple-stress-test-tool-in-go/).**

 ## Must be continually built and published to github releases supporting Windows, Linux and Mac

 The first part is to create a new repository and setup the continuous integration environment which I will use github and circleci for respectively.
 I will name the repository and the project `maul`.  [https://github.com/reaandrew/maul.git](https://github.com/reaandrew/maul.git)